Your Cart Is Empty

 I mean, if you are going to penetrate someone else’s butt, I’d say it would be best to feel things out on your own butt first.

-How else are you going to know what does and does not feel good for your partner?
+How else will you know what does and doesn’t feel good for your partner?

 When you try anal penetration on yourself, it’s best to incorporate some anal play into your masturbation routine.